sogaiu/tree-sitter-clojure/doc/makefile.md

 My impression is that Node.js seems to have had relatively speaking, little regard for backward compatibility (though perhaps this is no longer true?).
 Another point is that they seem to insist on retiring older versions within fairly short periods.
+It's possible that `tree-sitter` doesn't use (and hasn't used) features that changed over time, but I don't know.

 AFAIK, the only reason we need the `node` binary at this point is because `tree-sitter` uses it to generate `src/parser.c` and friends.